Prasundas99/My-Journal-A-content-managment-system-using-MEN-stack/README.md

 A my journal app made from node js expressjs and EJS.

+# About my-Journal app
+ my-Journal app is a content management system (CMS) is an application that helps you create and manage a website via a human-friendly interface rather than needing to work directly with code.

 > npm init to install all the packages required for this project
 > **Warning**: the project can only be seen using a server